TruongGiangPham-1/Compiler/README.md

   1. `./bin/gazc <path-to-input-file>.in <path-to-output-file>.ll` to compile the input program into LLVM IR
   2.  `lli -dlopen=./bin/libgazrt.so <path-to-output-file>.ll` to execute the LLVM IR program with the dynamic library

+Many examples of program it can compile can be found [here](https://github.com/TruongGiangPham-1/Compiler/tree/master/tests/input/lord-farquaad/COMPETITIVE/Code%20Generation)

 ## Pulling in upstream changes
 If there are updates to your assignment you can retrieve them using the instructions here.